 - Bayes Theorem

 Paper 2 is on Statistical Inference, 2 hours long.
 Questions may be on

 - Goodness of Fit

 Paper 3 is on Statistics in Practice.
 Questions may be set on any of the topics within the specification, including the Statistical Enquiry Cycle (SEC)

 You will need to purchase your own textbooks, stationery and a graphical calculator.
-The College currently sells the Casio fx-CG50 for £60.
+It is best to wait until you are at college where you can buy the fx-CG50 at a reduced price.
 Where there is difficulty meeting these costs, the College has a Student Support Fund.